 California only: $8.99 fixed fee for up to a 5-mile radius

 All states except California: $4.50 + $0.95/km rate fee (Uber Eats/Postmates measures in km)

 California only: $7.20 + $0.75/km rate fee

 Square also has tools for map-based driver dispatch if you want to manage a team of in-house drivers.
-The driver management tools cost $0.50 per order—which is nice because you only pay for what you use.
+The driver management tools cost 50 cents per order—which is nice because you only pay for what you use.
 If you upgrade to the Square for Restaurants POS, you can integrate with multiple third-party delivery platforms as well and receive all of your online orders on one central tablet.
-The baseline POS is free and has no long term contracts, so it’s a good fit for ghost kitchens.
-You can see more by visiting Square for Restaurants.
+The baseline POS is free and has no long-term contracts, so it’s a good fit for ghost kitchens.
+Learn more from our Square for Restaurants review.

 9. Consider Additional Software